magento/devdocs/guides/v2.3/inventory/inventory-cli-reference.md

 ### Create compensations command

 The `create-compensations` command creates compensation reservations.
 Depending on the issue, new reservations are created to either place or release a hold on salable quantity.
+When these are generated, the metadata in the database indicates these are `"event_type":"manual_compensation"`.

 To create reservations, provide compensations using the format `<ORDER_INCREMENT_ID>:<SKU>:<QUANTITY>:<STOCK-ID>` such as `172:bike-123:+2.000000:1`.